-Principles Rwanda Legislation AfDB's Involuntary Resettlement Policy (IRP) Conformity or Divergence

-prices, compensation start and be relocated if

-procedures shall be need will be.

-accomplished before works

-start.
-This doesn't

-systematically concern cases

-of disagreement over the

-amount of compensation,

-incomplete file, or dispute

-between rightful claimants.

-Timeframe for Rwanda expropriation law From the Operational Safeguard 2 A cut- off date should be

-the affected stipulates a timeframe upon (OS2) for involuntary applied.

-property to be when the property to be resettlement-land acquisition, The approach, which states

-expropriated expropriated must be displacement and compensation that displacement, must

-handed over which is 90 days to PAPs, displacement must not not occur before necessary

-after compensation has been occur before necessary measures measures for resettlement

-paid. for resettlement are in place. are in place shall be

-These include compensation and prioritized.

-other measures required for

-relocation and preparation and

-provision of facilities of

-resettlement sites, where

-required.

-A timeframe (cut-off date) shall be

-applied; people who encroach on

-the area after the cut-off date will

-be not entitled to compensation

-or resettlement assistance.

-Principles Rwanda Legislation AfDB's Involuntary Resettlement Policy (IRP) Conformity or Divergence Eligibility Article 26 of the law requires From the Operational Safeguard The approach of the owner of land for involuntary resettlement and operational safeguard shall designated for expropriation land acquisition, the owner of be more appropriate for in the public interest shall land designated for expropriation determining eligibility due provide land titles and in the public interest shall provide to the fact that many of documentary evidence that land titles and documentary those who farm the lands he/she is the owner of evidence that he/she is the owner don't own it, although they property incorporated on of property.
-But the criteria for may have depended on land. eligibility include individual not farming on such lands for He/she shall also provide a having formal legal rights to land their livelihood.
-As such, civil status certificate and a but has occupied it and developed they shall be compensated document evidencing activities through an agreement for assets and assisted in his/her chosen matrimonial with the owner, the latter are only order to maintain at least regime in case of a married compensated for assets other their pre-project level of person. than land. welfare.
+Principles Rwanda Legislation AfDB's Involuntary Resettlement Policy (IRP) Conformity or Divergence expropriated expropriated must be displacement and compensation that displacement, must handed over which is 90 to PAPs, displacement must not not occur before necessary days after compensation has occur before necessary measures measures for resettlement been paid. for resettlement are in place. are in place shall be These include compensation and prioritized. other measures required for relocation and preparation and provision of facilities of resettlement sites, where required.
+A timeframe (cut-off date) shall be applied; people who encroach on the area after the cut-off date will be not entitled to compensation or resettlement assistance.
+Eligibility Article 26 of the law requires From the Operational Safeguard The approach of the owner of land for involuntary resettlement and operational safeguard shall designated for expropriation land acquisition, the owner of be more appropriate for in the public interest shall land designated for expropriation determining eligibility due provide land titles and in the public interest shall provide to the fact that many of documentary evidence that land titles and documentary those who farm the lands he/she is the owner of evidence that he/she is the don't own it, although they property incorporated on owner of property.
+But the may have depended on land. criteria for eligibility include farming on such lands for He/she shall also provide a individual not having formal legal their livelihood.
+As such, civil status certificate and a rights to land but has occupied it they shall be compensated